SAP/spartacus-docs/_pages/dev/backend_communication/loading-scopes.md

 The payload that is defined for the main scope (in this case, the `details` scope) always takes precedence when merging scopes.
 This means that if one of the included scopes (in this case, the `list` scope) contains the same payload parts as the `details` scope, it will be effectively overwritten by data from the `details` scope.

-It is possible to provide more than one scope in the `include` array configuration, and those scopes are merged using the same rules and order as described in [Merging Scopes](#merging-scopes).
+It is possible to provide more than one scope in the `include` array configuration, and those scopes are merged according to the same rules and order as described in [Merging Scopes](#merging-scopes).

-## Defining maxAge for the Scope
+## Keeping Scope Data Up To Date

 Working with scopes allows you to load only the part of the data that you need, and to load it efficiently, which usually means only once per session or context change.
 For data that should be kept fresh and reloaded more often, you can use the `maxAge` parameter to take care of data reloads when the data becomes obsolete.